newo-2001/MC-Modpack-Downloader/README.md

 | The npm scripts `npm run curseforge` and `npm run modpacks.ch` | Use the alternatives `npm start curseforge` and `npm start modpacks.ch` | v1.1.0 |
 | The `modpacks.ch -> modpack` settings block in `settings.json` | Use the interactive prompt or command line arguments instead | v1.2.0 |
 | The `curseforge_api_key` environment variable for `docker run`| Use the environment variable `MCDL_CURSEFORGE_API_KEY` instead | v2.1.0 |

+# Contributing
+Contributions are always welcome and go through the regular GitHub PR process.
+Before you start contributing, ensure you install the additional development dependencies using the `npm install` command.
+Automated tests can be run locally using the `npm test` command.
+The `local` modpack provider can be used with command `npm start local`.
+It will use the `debug` folder on the filesystem as a mod-provider as to not incur unnecessary load on external providers.